marcpaterno/profiled-fc-cpu/README.md

 The CMake build instructions below make use of this fact.
 If you choose to get the compiler and Minuit2 some other way, it is up to you to tell CMake what compiler to use, and for you to make sure that the same compiler was used to build Minuit2.

+If you choose not to use a conda environment, then you must make sure that the blis, fmt and tbb libraries and headers are available to your compiler.
+On macOS, if you install them with Homebrew, everything will work.

 ## Use CMake to generate the build system

 I use CMake to direct the building of the software.
-The build also requires the Catch2 testing system.
+The build also requires the Catch2 testing system and the Dlib library.
-The CMake build will handle this automatically; if you choose not to use CMake, you need to make sure get and build Catch2.
+The CMake build will handle obtaining both automatically; if you choose not to use CMake, you need to make sure get and build Catch2.
-You will also need to direct the build to find the Minuit2 headers and libraries, and the Catch2 headers and libraries.
+You will also need to direct the build to find the Catch2 and Dlib headers and libraries.

 If you are using CMake, only out-of-source builds are supported.